fbpx

 ICSI can be very effective in treating:

-• Men with abnormal semen analysis or sperm test results
+• Abnormal semen analysis or sperm test results

 • Low sperm counts